lizhiyidaniel/lizhiyidaniel/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- I am a recent comoputational linguistics graduate from UBC.
+ I am a recent comoputational linguistics graduate from UBC :school:.
 I am working as a machine learning research assistant at UBC under supervision of Jungyeul Park.

- :heavy_check_mark: I love natural language processing and machine learning and believe in their impacts to make the world a better place
+ :heavy_check_mark: I love natural language processing :computer: and machine learning and believe in their impacts to make the world :earth_asia: a better place

  :heavy_check_mark: I am currently looking for full time positions and working on some side projects to build my portfolio